tataata/taniaabanina.com/resume.md

 - design of user workflows and scenarios
 - interface audit
 - consulting on brand and content strategy
-- writing expression of requirements
+- writing an expression of requirements

 Selected clients and projects: